pingcap/docs/ticdc/manage-ticdc.md

 After this feature is enabled, you can see [TiCDC Open Protocol - Row Changed Event](/ticdc/ticdc-open-protocol.md#row-changed-event) for the detailed output format.
 The new TiDB v4.0 collation framework will also be supported when you use the MySQL sink.

-## Replicate the table without a valid index
+## Replicate tables without a valid index

-Since v4.0.8, TiCDC supports replicating the table without a valid index by modifying the task configuration.
+Since v4.0.8, TiCDC supports replicating tables that have no valid index by modifying the task configuration.
 To enable this feature, configure in the `changefeed` configuration file as follows:

 {{< copyable "" >}}